Schrausser/Uranologion-tables/README.md

 # petav01
 ## AD ARATI PHAENOMENA

->"Archillis Tatii Isagoge ad Arati phaenomena, liber falso Eratostheni tribuitur."
-(Petavius, 1630, p. ).
+>"Achillis Tatii Isagoge ad Arati phaenomena, liber falso Eratostheni tribuitur."
+(Petavius, 1630, index).

->*Archilles Tatius'* Introduction to the Phenomena of Aratus.
+>*Achilles Tatius'* Introduction to the Phenomena of Aratus.
 The book is *incorrectly* attributed to *Eratosthenes*.

 >"ERATOSTHENIS, ALIAS HIPPARCHI
 (Pseudepigraphus hic libellus.
-Nam neutrius est), AD ARATI PHAENOMENA.", (Petavius, 1630, p. ).
+Nam neutrius est), AD ARATI PHAENOMENA.", (Petavius, 1630, p.
+256).
 >
 >ERATOSTHENES,
 ALIAS HIPPARCH (This book is by *neither* of them), ON THE PHENOMENA OF *ARATUS*.